 - Lackey uses the idea again in her urban fantasy series, where the angelic seelie elves have their reputation for stealing children because of this.

 - In Alice in Wonderland, Alice kidnaps the Duchess' baby, sure that leaving a baby with a madwoman would be akin to murder.
 The baby soon turns into a pig, absolving her of responsibility.

-- In Eclipse, Edward bribes Alice to confine Bella to their house and monitor her at all times while he's out hunting, because he feels she'd be "unsafe" and surely go off with Jacob (who he feels is far too dangerous, as a werewolf).
-How justified this reasoning is is contested.
+- In Eclipse, Edward bribes Alice to confine Bella to their house and monitor her at all times while he's out hunting, because he feels she'd be "unsafe" and surely go off with Jacob (whom he feels is far too dangerous, as a werewolf).
+It's contested just how justified this reasoning is.

 - On an episode of Law & Order, a mentally-unbalanced woman kidnaps a young girl from a neglectful mother and keeps her in a secret room in her basement.
 At the end of the episode the woman is acquitted of kidnapping and is planning on suing for custody of the girl.

 - Soap: Jodie's daughter Wendy is kidnapped by her mother Carol.
 Whether for Rule of Drama or Hollywood Law, apparently the authorities can't do anything about it "because she's her mother" despite the fact that Carol sued for custody and lost prior to the kidnapping.

 - Bones: One case of the week involves a kidnapped child, who it turns out has been kidnapped by his father, who thinks his ex-wife is an unfit mother.
 The father changes the child's name and hair color to hide him at his cousin's house.